 CSU will be represented by Mr Sam O'Rafferty, Mr Tyson Wicks, Mr Nathan Hatty and Mr Luke Baker.

-Team coach, CSU lecturer in crop science from the School of Agricultural and Wine Sciences, Dr Sergio Moroni said, “The Charles Sturt University team has been busy preparing for the event, training in the field and the laboratory to hone their skills.
+Team coach, CSU lecturer in crop science from the School of Agricultural, Environmental and Veterinary Sciences, Dr Sergio Moroni said, “The Charles Sturt University team has been busy preparing for the event, training in the field and the laboratory to hone their skills.

 “The students have also enjoyed working with past AUCC competitors Mr Hayden Petty and Mr Javier Atayde who have been able to share their knowledge and experience.